Australian rules football in Tasmania: Reformatted statewide competition: 1978-

+Tasmania and the national AFL competition: 1990–

+Tasmania's strong State of Origin team was one of the main reasons that the state held off expressing serious interest in joining the AFL competition.
+The state's historically strong supporter base for Australian rules football, one of the highest participation rates in the country and strong local leagues were also factors.
+However the team's strong performances against Victoria in the early 1990s prompted Tasmanian officials to open talks with the AFL.

+Tasmania was seen as a relocation target for the AFL's struggling clubs and in 1991 the Fitzroy Football Club were contracted for two home games a season at North Hobart Oval however the experiment ended in 1992 when the venture resulted in a large financial loss for the Lions.

+After the state side's last representative appearance in 1993, Tasmania stepped up its bids for inclusion in the national competition.

+Between 1996 and 1998 a bid was prepared that involved the construction of a 30,000-capacity stadium in the Hobart showgrounds in Glenorchy, at the cost of $34 million.
+The stadium would have been the team's only home ground, but the appeal was unsuccessful and the stadium was not built.

-The Tasmanian Devils and the VFL
+Tasmanian Devils (VFL): 2001-2008

 Upon the disbanding of the TFL in 2000, the Tasmanian Devils was formed in 2001 and admitted into the Victorian Football League in its inaugural year.
 The team played home games in Launceston, Hobart, Ulverstone, Burnie and Devonport during its time in the league.
 The Devils attracted a strong following in comparison with many other VFL clubs at the time.

-AFL aligns North Melbourne with Tasmania (2006)

 At the start of the 2006 season the Devils and the Australian Football League's North Melbourne Football Club began a partial alignment, allowing six North Melbourne listed players to play for Tasmania when not selected in the seniors, and arrangement which lasted from 2006 until 2007.
 This was unpopular among local fans, significantly harming the popularity of the club; and the season proved to be a disappointment on-field, with the Devils finishing ninth and missing the finals.
 The Devils were wound up at the conclusion of the 2008 season in order to make room for the return of the TFL in 2009.

-Tasmania and the National AFL Competition (1990-)

-Tasmania's State of Origin strong State of Origin team was one of the main reasons that the state held off expressing serious interest in joining the AFL competition.
-The state's historically strong supporter base for Australian rules football, one of the highest participation rates in the country and strong local leagues were also factors.
-However the team's strong performances against Victoria in the early 1990s prompted Tasmanian officials to open talks with the AFL.

-Tasmania was seen as a relocation target for the AFL's struggling clubs and in 1991 the Fitzroy Football Club were contracted for two home games a season at North Hobart Oval however the experiment ended in 1992 when the venture resulted in a large financial loss for the Lions.

-After the state side's last representative appearance in 1993, Tasmania stepped up its bids for inclusion in the national competition.

-Between 1996 and 1998 a bid was prepared that involved the construction of a 30,000-capacity stadium in the Hobart showgrounds in Glenorchy, at the cost of $34 million.
-The stadium would have been the team's only home ground, but the appeal was unsuccessful and the stadium was not built.